Aaradhy-Sharma/oran-ts/README.md

     *   Generating comparative plots for key performance indicators (KPIs).
     *   Saving raw metrics (JSON) and aggregated data (CSV) for detailed offline analysis.
     *   Saving generated plots to disk.
+*   **Command-Line Interface:** A new `run_comparison.py` script for:
+    *   Quick comparison of all agents with configurable parameters.
+    *   Support for both uniform and PPP placement methods.
+    *   Progress tracking with tqdm.
+    *   Comprehensive logging and visualization.
+    *   Research-quality plots for each metric.

 ## Project Structure